 Tips for Managing Issues

-- All users should respond to issues as fast as possible.
-When Translators open source string issues, there is a good chance they are not able to proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
+All users should respond to issues as fast as possible.
+When Translators open a source string issue, there is a good chance they cannot proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
 Having a source string issue is also a strong indication that there might be a problem with how the string was captured.
 For example, placeholders might be incorrect.
 It’s possible the string shouldn’t be translated at all, or needs to be recaptured with updated integration.